fakundo/bem-classnames-loader/README.md

 import style from './button.scss';
 ```
 ##`style`
 Itself is a function, which generates class names in cool way.
-It's based on [bem-classnames](https://github.com/pocotan001/bem-classnames).

 ##`style.ns`
 Get/set namespace.
 Sometimes class name is very large, namespaces help you to write lesser code.